-Anzac Day art, craft and cooking ideas to help your children learn the importance of April 25th, as they honour the men and women who gave their lives for their country.
+Anzac Day art, craft, books and cooking ideas to help your children learn the importance of April 25th, as they honour the men and women who gave their lives for their country.

 Anzac Day, 25th April, is one of Australia’s most important national occasions.
 It marks the anniversary of the first major military engagement fought by Australian and New Zealand forces during the First World War.
 ANZAC which stands for Australia and New Zealand Army Corps, was the name given to the soldiers in the forces.